nuxeo/nuxeo-labs/nuxeo-labs-automation-helpers/README.md

 ## Helpers

 ### FileUtils
 A set of helpers to handle files on disk (server side, we are in Automation): Create, load, write, delete.
-In all cases, you must make sure you have enough right to access the file syste server side (helpers are ran server-side, as a "nuxeo" user on Linux, typically, for example).
+In all cases, you must make sure you have enough right to access the file system server side (helpers are ran server-side, as a "nuxeo" user on Linux, typically, for example).

 The original purpose of the `FileUtils` helpers was to be able to quickly create/handle demo data from JavaScript Automation, just creating a few hundred of documents and avoiding creating a Java plug-in, the marketplace package, installing in the test server, etc.